bazilinskyy/coupled-sim/README.md

 ```

 When the trigger is hit, it will first check on the tag.
 If the tag is called "NEXT" it will move one to the code to switch scenes.
-In the case of automatic sequencing the useManualSelection boolean will be false.
+In the case of automatic sequencing, the useManualSelection boolean will be false.
 The Invoke function is
 used to delay the execution of the function inside, "nextExperiment".
 The code underneath that is used to go
 to the next number in the experiment order list.
-These are all part of the persistent manager,
+These are all part of the persistent manager
 since the list needs to remain the same throughout the whole experiment.
 At last, when the last experiment is finished,
 the game closes itself.